• Skip to primary navigation

 6x Mr. Olympia Dorian Yates Performs Kettlebell Rotational Swings for Strength and Power at Private Gym

-Dorian Yates kettlebell training
+Dorian Yates workout routine

 “The Shadow” utilizes kettlebell rotational swing training to stay in shape post-Olympia.